kemitchell/jsonolt.js/README.md

 # Licensing

-This package is to free to use for open source under the terms of the [License Zero Reciprocal Public License](./LICENSE).
+This package is to free to use in open source under the terms of the [License Zero Reciprocal Public License](./LICENSE).

-Licenses for closed and proprietary use are available [via licensezero.com][project].
+Licenses for use in closed and proprietary software are available [via licensezero.com][project].

 [![L0](https://licensezero.com/projects/070801d5-59f1-46ed-bb38-f5aaaa459fb8/badge.svg)][project]